Jeyaa-NKS/Gene-Cluster-Analysis/README.md

 Decision Tree Classifier: A decision tree classifier was trained with a maximum depth of 3 and a minimum of 5 samples per leaf.
 It achieved an accuracy of 90%.

 Random Forest Classifier: A random forest classifier with 100 estimators was trained and achieved an accuracy of 75%.

+## Hierarchical Clustering

+Dendrogram: A hierarchical clustering analysis was performed, and a dendrogram was generated to visualize the relationships between genes based on their expression profiles.